VikasPandey121/Digital-Clock/README.md

  `https://github.com/VikasPandey121/Digital-Clock.git`

 2. Download `Flutter`.
-For more information about Spark AR Studio go to [this link](https://flutter.dev/docs/get-started/codelab)
+For more information about Flutter go to [this link](https://flutter.dev/docs/get-started/codelab)